Realizing quantum spin liquid phase on an analog Hamiltonian Rydberg simulator

 In the most recent work by Semeghini et al., published in the journal Science, the team of multi-national researchers showed how a Rydberg AHS device can be used to prepare and study an exotic quantum phase of matter, specifically a quantum spin liquid.

 Quantum spin liquids have been theoretically described many decades ago with intriguing properties such as long-range entanglement and protected states that can be used for quantum information processing.
 While theoretically predicted, the experimental observation of this phase of matter has been elusive.
 The experiment described in the paper is the first experimental observation of this quantum effect, highlighting the potential of the Rydberg platform for scientific discovery.
 To understand what a spin liquid is, it is helpful to start with a pair of spins with antiferromagnetic interactions.
 To minimize the interaction energy, spins would anti-align, creating a so-called singlet state, which is a superposition of one spin pointing up and the other one down.
 If a third spin is added, it is no longer possible for every pair of spins to anti-align simultaneously, a situation that is commonly referred to as frustration.
 When many spins on a plane interact with their neighbors in a way that introduces frustration throughout the entire system, such as in an edge-Kagome lattice, a curious phenomenon can emerge.
 Throughout the entire ensemble, spins pair up with neighbors such that every spin is part of a singlet pair (see Fig 2).
-The ground state of the system, known as a quantum spin liquid, is the superposition of all states that fulfill this condition.Unlike many other quantum phases of matter which are characterized by the ordering of its components, akin to the crystalline structure in solids, quantum spin liquids lack such long-range order.
-In a spin liquid, there are no apparent local correlations between spins beyond the singlet pairing, but there is an emergent global order that characterizes the entire system.
+The ground state of the system, known as a quantum spin liquid, is the superposition of all states that fulfill this condition.Many quantum phases of matter are similar to classical crystals, where the geometrical structure of their components distinguishes them from other phases.
+The long-distance order of the positions of atoms or molecules in crystals is a direct consequence of the local correlation emerging from the forces between neighboring components.
+In a spin liquid, however, there are no apparent local correlations between spins beyond the singlet pairing.
+Nonetheless, there is an emergent global order which can be captured by the relative orientation of subsequent singlet pairs along continuous paths.
 This global order without local features, known as topological order, is an intriguing feature that enables the storing of information that cannot be changed by making small local changes.
 For this reason, using the entire system as a qubit prevents local errors, such as flipping the state of one of the atoms, from modifying the stored information (see Fig 3).
 The researchers from Harvard, MIT, QuEra Computing Inc., and the University of Innsbruck used a programmable Rydberg AHS device to create and probe a quantum spin liquid.
 For this purpose, they used individually controlled neutral atoms positioned on the edges of a Kagome lattice.
 Rydberg atoms have the property that when one of the atoms is in the Rydberg state, none of the other nearby atoms can simultaneously be in the Rydberg state, due to the so-called Rydberg blockade mechanism.
 The size of the blockade radius encompasses the six nearest atoms, such that every vertex of the Kagome lattice is connected to exactly one Rydberg atom.
 The number of configurations satisfying this condition is exponentially increasing with the system size and corresponds to the pairing of nearby spins into singlets on the Kagome lattice.

 Semeghini and her collaborators showed the preparation of a state consistent with different configurations of each vertex being paired to one nearby Rydberg excitation.
 Combining measurements in different bases, and using topological string operators to rule out other topologically trivial phases, they found a region of parameters where all signatures point to a coherent superposition of such configurations, consistent with a quantum spin liquid.
 Moreover, by introducing a hole at the center of the system, they modified the underlying topology and showed the emergence of two topological sectors.
 Information stored across these two sectors would be protected from local disturbances due to the global order of the spin liquid phase.